-Over the time I spent with Marie I learned that she was supporting herself and her mother single-handedly through a range of jobs.
+Over the time I spent with Marie, I learned that she was supporting herself and her mother single-handedly through a range of jobs.
 Her life was tough.
-But, what I learned quickly was Marie Tu was the most socially savvy person I've ever met.
-She's full of compassion, grace, grit, resilient, intelligent, and full of aspiration to do more for this world.
+But what I learned quickly was Marie Tu was the most socially savvy person I've ever met.
+She's full of compassion, grace, grit, resilience, intelligence and full of aspiration to do more for this world.
 It was this hunger for more that I saw in her which made me ask her what would change her situation the most.
-She said education.

 All I needed was a way to generate money for Marie Tu's scholarship.
-But how, at only 25 years old myself, and having just started my Master's degree in Human Rights degree myself was I going to find money for a scholarship?
-I needed a creative solution, ideally one that could help more people than just Marie Tu and that's how Sapahn started to take shape.
+But how, at only 25 years old myself, and having just started my Master's degree in Human Rights, was I going to find money for a scholarship?
+I needed a creative solution – ideally one that could help more people than just Marie Tu.
+And that's how Sapahn started to take shape.

 Enter Sapahn, a bridge built to empower these highly-skilled artisans by connecting them to new, global markets.

-This idea in itself wasn't ground-breaking, people have been transporting goods all over the world since the Silk Road in first century BC.
+The idea in itself wasn't ground-breaking.
+People have been transporting goods all over the world since the Silk Road in first century BC.
 What was radically different was how Sapahn was going to do it.
 It was time to walk the walk from my work at the UN, to develop a business model that put human rights first and foremost.

 I doubled down on our process.
 I travelled more frequently to the artisans.
-I help them source higher quality materials.
+I helped them source higher quality materials.
 I started to collaborate with the artisans on the design process.
-And here we are.
-Almost 9 years later, empowering almost 300 artisans in 9 villages.
+And here we are, 10 years later, empowering almost 300 artisans in 9 villages.

-But what about Marie Tu?
 Well, the profits from the first 2.5 years of Sapahn paid for a good portion of her education.
 Her first job out of school was working at the United Nations in Myanmar and now she works as a liaison for Myanmar Parliament.
-Plus, in 2016 she opened her own therapeutic massage business in Yangoon to employ women in her neighborhood.
+Plus in 2016, she opened her own therapeutic massage business in Yangoon to employ women in her neighborhood.